nishantvarma/dotfiles/README.md

 * automation: `bash`
 * ide: `linux`

-[The above information can be represented as an outline without markdown.]
+[The above information can be represented as an outline.]

 # operating systems